astroband/ruby-xdr/README.md

 ## Code generation

 ruby-xdr by itself does not have any ability to parse XDR IDL files and produce a parser for your custom data types.
-Instead, that is the responsibility of [xdrgen](http://github.com/stellar/xdrgen).  xdrgen will take your .x files and produce a set of ruby files that target this library to allow for your own custom types.
+Instead, that is the responsibility of [xdrgen](http://github.com/stellar/xdrgen). `xdrgen` will take your `.x` files and produce a set of ruby files that target this library to allow for your own custom types.

-See [ruby-stellar-base](http://github.com/stellar/ruby-stellar-base) for an example (check out the generated directory)
+See [ruby-stellar-base](http://github.com/astroband/ruby-stellar-sdk/tree/master/base/generated) for an example.

 ## Contributing